thenexthub/Codira/docs/archive/PatternMatching.rst

 * For each type, what are its elimination rules, i.e. how do you use values of that type?

-Swift has a pretty small set of types right now:
+Codira has a pretty small set of types right now:

 * Fundamental types: currently i1, i8, i16, i32, and i64;
   float and double; eventually maybe others.
 * Function types.
 * Tuples.
 Heterogeneous fixed-length products.
-Swift's system provides two basic kinds of element: positional and labeled.
+Codira's system provides two basic kinds of element: positional and labeled.
 * Arrays.
 Homogeneous fixed-length aggregates.
 * Algebraic data types (ADTs), introduce by enum.
 Nominal closed